Types of Colored Diamonds

 Unlike white diamonds and their GIA certificates, it is ideal to view a video of a colored diamond before you choose so you can see how it looks while it moves because colors and their saturation can vary so greatly.
 Colored diamonds tend to rely on a more intuitive response, rather than a technical diamond grading report.

 While round diamonds are a classic and traditional choice for engagement rings, this shape does not lend itself best to colored diamonds as they don’t display the color tones as well as a radiant or cushion cut diamond, for example.
 While colored diamonds carry a price premium, a great way to feature them in your design is to use them on the band or in the halo.
+You can browse of our existing pink diamond engagement rings here.

 We do not use treated diamonds that are synthetically enhanced and heated to increase the appearance of color.
 Like white diamonds, we do not use synthetically enhanced colored diamonds because there simply isn’t as much emotional value in something that is created in a lab as there is in its rare and natural counterpart.